Wire-Network/wire-docs/docs/api-reference/tooling/clio/how-to-guides/how-to-connect-to-a-specific-kiod.md

 | The `clio` tool and `kiod` are bundled with the Wire software.
 [Installing Wire core](/docs/getting-started/install-dependencies.md) will install the `clio` and `kiod` command line tools.
 :::

-* You have access to an Wire blockchain and the http address and port number of a `nodeop` instance.
+* You have access to a Wire blockchain and the http address and port number of a `nodeop` instance.

 ## Reference